barbsjean/Steam_data_analysis/Starter README.txt

 I wanted to look at the publishers and developers to see if there was any trends with these and the pricing of games.

+1. What are the games with the most positive reviews that are free-to-play and non-free?
+Top developers/publishers amongst those?
+Top genres?
+What is the pricing amongst the non-free-to-play games?
+(I am going to filter for games with at least 500,000 positive reviews for both free and non-free.)
+*** maybe people that pay money are more apt to leave reviews...
+*** ratio between pos reviews and paid for games and pos reviews and free games, also the same with negative reviews.